-Maximum Allowed Control Efficiency Requirements Manufacture guarantee as stated in application (Not to exceed 93%) Formaldehyde reduction ≤ • Meet requirements listed above for NSCR except for AFRC.
-CO reduction (Not to exceed 90%)
+Maximum Allowed Control Efficiency Requirements Manufacture guarantee as provided in the application Meet requirements listed above for NSCR except for AFRC.
+Formaldehyde reduction ≤ CO reduction

 The permit requires that condensers be properly operated, constructed with a temperature sensor in the outlet, and designed to achieve the expected removal efficiency at the maximum expected condenser outlet temperature, unless all vapor from the condenser is combusted or recycled to the process.